mdx-js/eslint-mdx/packages/eslint-mdx/README.md

 }
 ```

-Some plugins are ESM and eslint don't supports them.
-So, a workaround is to set `ignoreRemarkConfig` to `true` and execute `remark-lint` through the terminal before running eslint.
-For example: `remark **/*.mdx --no-stdout && eslint . --fix --ext .mdx`.

 ## Prettier Integration

 If you're using [remark-lint][] feature with [Prettier][] both together, you can try [remark-preset-prettier][] which helps you to _turn off all rules that are unnecessary or might conflict with [Prettier][]_.